-- …spends time with and serves the sick and sinners – like Jesus did
+- …spends time with and serves the sick and sinners – as Jesus did

-- …stands up to the governing rulers and shares the truth – like Jesus did
+- …stands up to the governing rulers and shares the truth – as Jesus did

-- …forgives the woman caught in adultery, instead of condemning her – like Jesus did
+- …forgives the woman caught in adultery instead of condemning her – as Jesus did

-- …weeps for a city that won’t hear the truth – like Jesus did
+- …weeps for a city that won’t hear the truth – as Jesus did

-- …shares truth with the outcasts like the woman at the well – like Jesus did
+- …shares truth with the outcasts like the woman at the well – as Jesus did

-- …disciples people, teaching them how life really works – like Jesus did
+- …disciples people, teaching them how life really works – as Jesus did

-- …serves others, washing the disciples’ feet – like Jesus did
+- …serves others, washing the disciples’ feet – as Jesus did

 And, for a different picture, a Romans 12 church is like a Truth and Love delivery service – the R12 Delivery Service.
 It’s like UPS, the United Parcel Service.
 UPS has a local depot that has packages that need to be delivered.
-UPS deliverers go to the depot, load up with packages, and deliver the packages to the people in the city.
+UPS deliverers go to the depot, load up packages, and deliver them to the people in the city.

-The R12 Delivery Service has a depot, it is God’s Word.
+The R12 Delivery Service has a depot; it is God’s Word.
 The depot has God’s Truth and Love packages waiting to be delivered.
-Each person in the church is a R12 Deliverer.
-When R12 Deliverers gather together at services, programs, and small groups, we use our gifts to help other Deliverers learn about Truth and Love packages and how to deliver them better.
+Each person in the church is an R12 Deliverer.
+When R12 Deliverers are together at services, programs, and small groups, we use our gifts to help other Deliverers learn about Truth and Love packages and how to deliver them better.
 Then we leave each gathering to deliver more Truth and Love packages to the lost and dying world around us.

-The big difference in UPS and the R12 Delivery Service is … the R12 deliveries impact eternity.
+The big difference between UPS and the R12 Delivery Service is … the R12 deliveries impact eternity.

 That’s a Romans 12 church!